aicenter/FUP/lectures/lecture08.md

-# Lecture 8 - Haskell Types
+---
+outline: deep
+---

-## Haskell's type system
+# Haskell's type system

 - _**Strong**_: Haskell *guarantees* that your program does not have any type-level errors.
 Strong also means that it will not do automatic type coercion (i.e. casting/type conversion).